LollaManolla/boilertest/public/README.md

 <h4>Naming convention</h4>
 - use <a href="http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/" target="_blank">BEM syntax </a> <br>
-      [.block__element--modifier]
+       .block__element--modifier
 - avoid too long classes and ID-s <br>
-     [use <code>b-search</code> instead of block-search]
+       use <code>b-search</code> instead of block-search
-- block, element or modifier consisted from more than one word, e.g:search block, big button, light green, use rule of single dash
+- block, element or modifier consisted from more than one word, e.g:search block, big button, light green<br>
-    [search-block__big-button--light-green]
+   use rule of single dash
+       search-block__big-button--light-green

 ## titles, headings
 * section-title